Shiboprosad Mukherjee: Acting

-He joined the theatre school as a trainer after completing his schooling.
+Mukherjee joined the theatre school as a trainer after completing his schooling.
 He participated in the T.I.
-E Project (Theatre in Education), while being under the guidance of eminent theatre personality Rudraprasad Sengupta and also attended a workshop conducted by Ibrahim Alkazi.
-He was also guided by Rituporno Ghosh when he was working as a freelance journalist in Anandalok (a film Magazine of ABP Group), during his acting days.
-He debuted in the year 1995 he starred in Zee Bangla, with 'Ekushe Pa', directed by Raja Dasgupta.
-Later he went on to work in other daily television Serials like Janmabhoomi, Ghoom Nei, etc.
+E Project (Theatre in Education), under the guidance of Rudraprasad Sengupta.
+He was also guided by Rituporno Ghosh when he was working as a freelance journalist in Anandalok (a film magazine of ABP Group) during his acting days.
+He debuted in 1995 in Zee Bangla, with "Ekushe Pa", directed by Raja Dasgupta.
+Later he went on to work in other daily television serials like Janmabhoomi and Ghoom Nei.

 Television

-Although as a director and producer he has worked with all the leading channels in West Bengal and Bangladesh and has designed television programmes of duration not less than 10,000 hours, he has been a long term associated with ETV Bangla from its inception.
-From 1999 to 2002, he was a senior programming associate at ETV Bangla and currently, he is behind conceptualising, designing & producing 6 hours of original programming daily.
-With the credit of more than 50 non-fiction shows for Bengali television completely, designed by him, he has also conceptualised the first Bengali women's magazine programmes on television – Sreemoti.
-He often considered the first to launch Reality Show in Bengali television – Ritur Mela Jhoom Tara Ra Ra.
-But in reality Black Magic Motion Pictures led by Arjun Gourisaria created the first reality show in Bengali television Rojgere Ginni(conceptualized by Rangan Chakraborty).
+As a director and producer he has worked with leading channels in West Bengal and Bangladesh and has designed television programmes of duration not less than 10,000 hours; he has been associated with ETV Bangla from its inception.
+From 1999 to 2002, he was a senior programming associate at ETV Bangla and he was behind conceptualizing, designing and producing 6 hours of original programming daily.

+With the credit of more than 50 non-fiction shows for Bengali television completely, designed by him, Mukherjee has also conceptualized the first Bengali women's magazine programmes on television – Sreemoti.
+He is often considered to be the first to launch reality shows in Bengali television – Ritur Mela Jhoom Tara Ra Ra.
+In reality, Black Magic Motion Pictures led by Arjun Gourisaria created the first reality show in Bengali television, Rojgere Ginni.

-He started his own production company named "Windows Productions", along with his partner Nandita Roy, and together they have produced many non-fiction and fiction programmes.
+He started his own production company named Windows Production, along with his partner Nandita Roy, and together they have produced non-fiction and fiction programmes.